 Bill Nye the Science Guy, the man who made science a whole lot cooler for kids in the 90s, has joined forces with cake-throwing Benihana heir Steve Aoki.
-The bowtie-clad former PBS Kids star co-wrote a science-oriented song for Aoki's upcoming album.
+The bowtie-clad former PBS Kids star has co-written a science-oriented song for Aoki's upcoming album.

 "Creativity and science belong together," Nye says in an interview with Fast Company.
 Set to the theme of "The Twilight Zone," the collaborative venture, fittingly titled "Noble Gas," is a scientific explanation of human origins.